|

 Transcendence of Scorpio

-Enter Scorpio... in its pure essence, Scorpio is the one archetypal Zodiac
+Enter Scorpio... in its pure essence, Scorpio is the one archetypal

-us "bridge" or "transcend" this seemingly uncrossable
+can potentially help us "bridge" or "transcend"

-chasm between spirit and flesh.
+this seemingly uncrossable chasm between spirit and flesh.

 The

-word transcendence comes from two Latin words: trans
+word transcendence comes from two Latin words: trans and

-and escendo.
+escendo.
 Trans literally means "across."
 Escendo

 means "to climb."
 So transcendence literally